unytics/bigfunctions/CONTRIBUTING.md

 ### Individual contribution

 You need to sign a Contributor License Agreement (CLA) to accept your pull request.
 You only need to do this once.
-If you submit a pull request for the first time, you can complete your CLA here (to come), or our CLA bot will automatically ask you to sign before merging the pull request.
+If you submit a pull request for the first time, you can complete your CLA here [TODO], or our CLA bot will automatically ask you to sign before merging the pull request.

 ### Company contribution